|Title:||Henry Harman Edens Professor of Law

 1525 Senate Street

 Elizabeth Chambliss studies the organization and regulation of the legal profession and the effects of globalization and information technology on the U. S. legal services market.
 Much of her research has focused on the management and regulation of large law firms, with a particular focus on the professionalization of law firm general counsel.
 She also has written about the challenges facing U.S. legal education and continues to be active in debates about legal education reform.
-Her current research focuses on new models for legal services delivery, and the law and politics of “evidence based” approaches to lawyer regulation.
+Her current research focuses on new models for legal services delivery, and the development of legal and methodological standards for evidence-based lawyer regulation.

-Professor Chambliss serves on the South Carolina Access to Justice Commission, the Board of Directors of the Institute for Inclusion in the Legal Profession, and the Editorial Advisory Board of Law & Society Review.
+Professor Chambliss serves on the South Carolina Access to Justice Commission, the American Academy of Arts and Sciences Legal Services Data Project, and the Editorial Advisory Board of Law & Society Review.
 She received her B.S. from the College of Charleston and her J.D. and Ph.D. in sociology from the University of Wisconsin.
 Prior to joining the faculty at the University of South Carolina, she taught at the University of Texas, the University of Denver, Harvard University, and New York Law School.

 - Problems in Professional Responsibility (LAWS 554)